bAndie91/fbapp.hsbnr/README.md

  - `X-Uucphu-Notify-App-Want-Trim: 1`
  Notify App will trim the message at the max length accepted by Messenger.

+ - `X-Uucphu-Notify-App-Want-Partitions: 1`
+ Notify App will split the message into max length sized chunks.

 Topic name syntax
 ====